Biochar-in-Hands-1

 • Local Economic Impact: Over 80 green jobs created, especially in disadvantaged areas like Valdosta.

-• Waste Valorization: Diverts underutilized woody residues from burning or disposal.
+• Waste Valorization: Diverts underutilized woody residues from combustion or disposal.

 Additionality